 Within UEFA, the UEFA stadium and security unit is tasked to ensure that this European partnership between government, police and clubs is strong and able to deal with the many challenges of stadium and security.
 The European partnership is now well in evidence on the strategic level, in matchday operations on a local level and in the support offered to organisers of UEFA matches.

 Over 350 delegates review the past season, exchange good practices and discuss arrangements for the upcoming matches.
 The high attendance reflects the increased scope of stadium and security affairs, and the importance attached to it by authorities and the football family across Europe.
-The latest conference took place in Warsaw in September 2013.
+The latest conference took place in Bucharest in September 2016.

 Football events must never result in human tragedy.
 Driven by the horrors of past stadium tragedies, the pledge to ensure safety and security in European football has been followed by a pan-European strategy shared by all key European partners.
 UEFA, the European Union and the Council of Europe work together on a host of strategies and funding initiatives in the field of football safety and security.
 UEFA is a founding partner of the joint UEFA/EU working programme in operation since 2007.
 In 2010, the UEFA Executive Committee and the EU Council of Ministers approved the enhancement of the programme for the coming years.
 This public-private international partnership between governments and sports authorities is unique in its kind and scope.